 When you think about cruise ship activities you probably think about people eating, sunbathing, or maybe taking part in a quiz or a dance class.

-I doubt you think about an activity where you have to sign a waiver that says that you understand the activity is inherently dangerous and that you accept all risk of injury, disability or death.
+I doubt you think about an activity on a ship where you have to sign a waiver saying that you understand the activity is inherently dangerous and that you accept all risk of injury, disability or death.

-That’s exactly what I did on my last cruise.
+That’s exactly what I did on Anthem of the Seas

 What is iFly by Ripcord on Royal Caribbean Cruises?

-When I booked a cruise onboard Royal Caribbean’s Anthem of the Seas I knew that there would be the chance to do things onboard like surfing, rock climbing and bumper cars.
+When I booked a cruise on Royal Caribbean’s Anthem of the Seas, I knew that I would have the chance to do things onboard like surfing, rock climbing, and bumper cars.

-I knew that you, reading this, would want me to give it a go but I also had visions of me massively embarrassing myself and not being able to show my face on a cruise ship ever again.
+I knew that you would want me to give it a go but I also had visions of me massively embarrassing myself and not being able to show my face on a cruise ship ever again.

 The iFly is Back of The Ship and Visible From Land